Configure Google Workspace as an identity provider for Snowflake SSO

 }

-Variables are defined inside a file called variables.tf
+Variables are defined in a file called variables.tf

 in the same directory.
-The values for variables are specified in terraform.tfvars
+The values for these variables are specified in terraform.tfvars

 for local runs.
 Create terraform.tfvars